tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 10. **IP Geo Plugin** - Attribution tab

 == Changelog ==

+= 3.0.6 =
+* **New feature:** Add "Find blocked requests in Logs" button at "Exceptions".
+This helps to find a solution related to the incompatibility with unwanted blocking.
+* **Improvement:** Support nginx for "Force to load WP core" at "Plugins area" / "Themes area".
+* **Improvement:** Improve the extraction ability and verifiability of "Slug in back-end".
+* **Improvement:** Add a new result "UAlist" that indicate a request is blocked by "UA string and qualification" in "Front-end target settings" section.
+* **Improvement:** Improve responsiveness of live update control button on windows system.
+* **Bug fix:** Fix the bug using php short open tag on "Logs" tab.
+* **Bug fix:** Fix the bug related to absolute path in filesystem on windows system.
+* **Bug fix:** Fix the issue that "Auto updating (once a month)" could not be disabled.
+* See [3.0.6 release note](http://www.ipgeoblock.com/changelog/release-3.0.6.html "3.0.6 Release Note | IP Geo Block") for some details.

 = 3.0.5 =
 * **New feature:** Add "Live update" mode on "Logs" tab.